 If you're conducting testing when the operator is stationary, we suggest using the benchtop.

-BENCHTOP AC model.
-(Batteries not installed and not needed unless used on a rolling cart.
-Batteries +200.00)
+Batteries are not installed and not needed unless used on a rolling cart.
+Contact us for battery pricing.

 Range: 0.0 to 100% Oxygen